Opinion | Sanchar Saathi Mess: 5 Lessons From The Centre's Spectacular Misfire

 It's worrying that nobody in authority had the brains to anticipate the outrage that has dominated the public discourse in the last two days.
 In a way, the government has brought this blowback upon itself.

 Some of this is obviously untrue.
-I don't think anyone misunderstood what the official notification said - it is pretty categorical.
+I don't think anyone misunderstood what the official notification said - it was pretty categorical.
 But, even if we take the government's protests at face value and accept that it was only trying to offer us love and protection, here's what it did wrong.

 Remember Aadhaar?